 Hilliard 311 is a service that allows residents to submit service requests from a computer, smartphone or tablet.
-They can go to hilliard.mobile311.com.
-All you have to do is create an account and log in to report issues and communicate directly with the City.
 Those who prefer calling can reach Hilliard 311 at (614) 876-7361 ext.
 311.

-All concerns are automatically converted to work requests and routed to the Department of Public Service.
+All concerns are automatically converted to work requests and routed to the Operations Division.
 Users can attach a photo and notes with their requests, as well as track the status and view comments from the City in response to their request.

 Hilliard 311 is for non-emergency public service requests.
 In case of an emergency, please contact 911.
 If there are is a non-emergency police service, please contact the Hilliard Division of Police at (614) 876-7321.